 My first job ever was telemarketing: renewing people’s subscriptions to Time magazine.
 We worked on commission.

 When I started, I used to meekly ask, “Um.
 Hello.
 Your subscription is coming up for renewal.
 I’m wondering if, maybe, perhaps, you might want to renew it again this year?”
 Almost everyone would say no.

 “Hi there this is George Amos from Time Magazine, and I’m calling to renew your subscription today.
-I notice you’ve been wasting money by renewing only one year at a time, $54/year, and I hate to see you waste money like that, so let’s get you in for a three-year subscription, bringing your price down to only $25/year.
+I notice you’ve been renewing only one year at a time at $54/year, and I hate to see you waste money like that, so let’s get you in for a three-year subscription, bringing your price down to only $25/year.
 That way, as the price of that one-year renewal keeps going up each year, it won’t matter to you, because you were smart and got in at the half-price rate for three years.
 Now are you still at the same address?”

 If they complained about the price of a three-year subscription, he’d say, “Ok — we’ll just do a two-year renewal, then.”